Determinants of Venous Pressure

 Two other mechanisms, in addition to contraction of venous smooth muscle, can increase venous pressure and facilitate venous return.

-These mechanisms are the skeletal muscle pump and the respiratory pump
+These mechanisms are the skeletal muscle pump and the respiratory pump.

 skeletal muscle pump: